stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

-traditional “pull” mechanism (a periodic SOA query) with a “push” mechanism (a Notify) for a common case that was otherwise very inefficient (due to either slow convergence or wasteful overly frequent scanning of the primary for changes.
+traditional “pull” mechanism (a periodic SOA query) with a “push” mechanism (a Notify) for a common case that was otherwise very inefficient (due to either slow convergence or wasteful overly frequent scanning of the primary for changes).

 Today we have similar issues with slow updates of DNS data in spite of the data having been published.
 The two most obvious cases are the